rocicorp/diff-server/README.md

 Applications frequently need to store data client-side to support disconnected operation.

-Such applications require some form of _synchronization_ in order to periodically:
+Such applications require some form of _replication_ in order to periodically:

 1. Push data to the server and peers
 2. Get new data from the server and peers